openstates/enhancement-proposals/012-improve-entity-matching.md

 this spring where the match query is also narrowed down by `session_id`.
 We can certainly pass in more data to try to identify the Bill match better, but could also incorporate a LLM so will be testing out different approaches.

+#### Solutions:
+- Scrapers: Ensure `bill_identifier` matches the format of the expected Bill per jurisdiction
+- Core: Bill Identifier match improvements, passing in more data but also could incorporate AI assistance
+- Core: Potentially cli command to try matching Events with Unmatched Bills in their agendas to Bills like we have with Resolving Bill Relationships

 ## Rationale